Soonad/docs.formality-lang.org/docs/source/tutorials/Boxes.md

   f(#f)
 ```

 Would loop forever, which should never happen in a terminating language.
 To solve that, Formality relies on the **stratification condition**.
-It, in short, enforces the following invariant:
+In short, it enforces the following invariant:

 > The level of a term can never change during the program evaluation.